gulistaneraza01/kubernetes/README.md

 ## Overview

-This repository contains a structured learning path for Kubernetes, organized by days.
+This repository contains a structured learning path for Kubernetes, organised by days.
 Each day focuses on specific Kubernetes concepts with practical examples, YAML manifests, and configurations.
 The repository includes:

 - **Day-by-day learning modules** covering core Kubernetes concepts
 - **Kind cluster configurations** for local development